 We The Curious is an idea and a place for everyone.
 Previously known as At-Bristol Science Centre, our venue on Bristol’s harbourside is a bit like an indoor festival, with all sorts of different experiences, where you can interact with exhibits, test stuff out and participate rather than just visit.
 As an educational charity, we’re all about empowering everyone to ask questions and get creative - with boundaries removed between science, art, people and ideas - a culture of curiosity.

-We’re really proud of everything we’ve done as At-Bristol, and this new direction will build on everything we’ve achieved and done in the last 17 years.
+We’re really proud of everything we’ve done as At-Bristol, and this new direction now builds on everything we’ve achieved and done in the last 17 years.

 - Our name – We The Curious highlights our intention to create a culture of curiosity, with a collaborative inclusive mission where We is everybody, our city and beyond.

-- Our visual identity – we’ll have a new logo, colour palette, new signage around the venue, and a new photography style.
+- Our visual identity – we had a new logo, colour palette, new signage around the venue, and a new photography style.

-- Physically, our foyer, café & shop will be revamped and opened out, to create a welcoming public space.
+- Physically, our foyer, café & shop were revamped and opened out, to create a welcoming public space.

-- You’ll see a brand new feature exhibit on the ground floor – just the start of our new story on the exhibition floor.
+- You’ll see a brand new feature exhibit on the ground floor opening in summer 2020 – just the start of our new story on the exhibition floor.